How can we help?

 1. Select Code Generator or Hardware Token.

-Step 6: Enter token serial number
+Step 6: Enter the token serial number

-1. Locate the serial number on your hardware token device (usually printed on the back or bottom).
+1. Locate the serial number on your hardware token device — usually printed on the back or bottom.

 2. Enter the serial number in the designated field.

-3. Click Continue or Next.
+3. Select Continue or Next.

 Step 7: Synchronize your token